 With our Starry Night line of rings the design is more prominent when there is greater space between the borders of the ring.
+Take a look:

-17. How Wide are Women’s Gold Wedding Rings Generally?
+18. How Wide are Women’s Gold Wedding Rings Generally?

 Gold wedding bands for women tend to be between 2mm and 5mm wide.